 As the time went, we added two more articles covering more advanced topics, expanding upon new lectures or labs we were preparing at the time.
 However, we still lacked in motivation to update the site regularly, so the domain and the pages were left to languish.
 At some point they even could not be accessed anymore, as the hosting had finally died.

-Recently I found myself with too much free time again and decided to resurrect the Coding Nest, this time in English and with a broader focus.
-It should still be a technical place, but no longer does it have to contain only C++ tutorials and nothing else, instead it should provide access to little pieces of knowledge on topics diverse.
+Eventually I found myself with too much free time again and decided to resurrect the Coding Nest, this time in English and with a broader focus.
+It should still be a technical place, but no longer does it have to contain only C++ tutorials and nothing else, instead it should provide access to little pieces of knowledge on diverse technical topics.

 Hopefully what you find here proves helpful.